FREE Case Review (866) 588-0600

 Erb’s Palsy Medical Malpractice Claim

 Cerebral palsy can be sustained during delivery as the result of a birth emergency.
-The baby’s shoulder may become stuck on the mother’s pubic bone (shoulder dystocia) causing the nerves which control movement and feeling in the shoulder, arm, and hand to be injured when the doctor pulls the baby out of the mother’s pelvis.
+The baby’s shoulder may become stuck on the mother’s pubic bone (shoulder dystocia), causing the nerves that control movement and feeling in the shoulder, arm, and hand to be injured when the doctor pulls the baby out of the mother’s pelvis.

-As a result, the baby may suffer severe limitations in the movement of their arm.
+As a result, the baby may suffer severe limitations in their arm movement.

 According to medical malpractice state laws, common causes of cerebral palsy in infants include: